The Entertaining Affenpinscher Dog

 Its name, translated from the German, means Monkey Terrier or Monkey dog which seems to explain its somewhat comical expression.

-Today, the Affenpinscher is primarily a companion breed though it has done well in competition having won the Best in Show award at the Westminster Dog Show in 2013.
+Today, the Affenpinscher is primarily an entertaining companion breed though it has done well in competition having won the Best in Show award at the Westminster Dog Show in 2013.

 Affenpinscher at the 2013 Westminster dog showBanana Joe courtesy petful.com